Hello and welcome to our guide on how to crush your nursing application for your dream program.

 The GPA prerequisite of your intended course could depend on the program’s popularity – if a lot of incoming nursing students want the program, you may have to ensure you did well in high school.

-This ensures that you’ll pass the NCLEX and get the licensure that you are aiming for at the end of your nursing education journey!
+This ensures that you’ll pass the NCLEX and get the licensure you aim for at the end of your nursing education journey!

 The resume for a nursing application should include:

-The personal essay is a short essay that should include a summary of your intentions and qualifications for entering the nursing course.
+The personal essay is a short essay that should summarize your intentions and qualifications for entering the nursing course.

 Letter/s of Recommendation